muhammadnaqeebasif/DataEngineeringNanoDegree/Projects/project1- DataModellingWithPostgres/README.md

 The aim of this project is to create a database schema and ETL pipeline for this analysis.
 The database and ETL pipeline will be tested by running queries given by the analytics team from Sparkify and compare the results with their expected results.

 ## Project Description
 In this project, data modelling with Postgres and ETL pipeline using Python are made.
-Following are different task which are done in the project:
+Following are different tasks which are done in the project:
 1. Define the fact and dimension tables for a star schema
 2. ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.